 Over the years, I’ve had some roles that have required me to work for more than one boss.
 I’ve been Executive Assistant to the CFO, COO and Company Secretary.
 I’ve been PA to a Director and Administrative Manager for a whole department.
 I’ve even been Account Manager for 12 Committees.

-These jobs were hard because I had to juggle multiple tasks, deal with various personalities (sometimes within the same person), and I had to work to lots of different deadlines.
+These jobs were hard because I had to juggle multiple tasks, deal with various personalities (sometimes within the same person), and work to many different deadlines.

 On top of that, I had to make my many bosses feel like they were the most critical part of my role, and I would always prioritise their needs first.

 I believe this is and will become the norm for assistants, so we must adapt and learn how to juggle all of our bosses demands without dropping any of the essential balls we have flung up in the air, while also, you know, remaining sane!

 So how do we do this?
 Well, here are a few tips that I have used in my multiple EA roles:

 All of your Directors and colleagues know that you work for various people.
 Be clear that you can’t do everything for everyone all of the time and that you need to prioritise your work in the best way you see fit.
 If you work for one Director that is senior to the rest, unfortunately, their needs will probably come first.
 If you make this clear from the outset, most of your colleagues will understand (especially if they report to that Director!)

 You will also need to communicate regularly with each boss.
 The communication should be two way.